AlessioMartello/VISSIM/README.md

 * Python 3.8
 * Windows 10 OS
-* for libraries see requirements.txt
+* For libraries see requirements.txt

 ### Installing